isomerpages/moh-upec/_our-work/Policy & Professional Standard/Overview.md

 all private ambulance services must be licensed.
 Private Ambulance Operators (PAOs) must apply for an HCSA license to provide either Emergency Ambulance Service (EAS) or Medical Transport Service (MTS).</p>
-<p>To obtain the HCSA license, EAS and MTS must meet both general licensing
+<p>To obtain the HCSA license, Emergency Ambulance Services (EAS) and Medical
-requirements, applicable to all licensees, and specific requirements for ambulances.
-UPEC is collaborating closely with the Ministry of Health (MOH) to establish updated standards for EAS and MTS, which will be enforced under the HCSA.</p>
+Transport Services (MTS) must meet both general licensing requirements applicable to all licensees and specific requirements for ambulances.
+After meeting these criteria, they must apply to the Ministry of Health (MOH) for vehicle inspections.
+The license will be granted upon passing the inspections.</p>
 <p>For more information on Emergency Ambulance Service (EAS), please <a href="https://www.moh.gov.sg/hcsa/clinical-support-services/emergency-ambulance-service" rel="noopener noreferrer nofollow" target="_blank">click</a> here.</p>
 <p>For more information on Medical Transport Service (MTS), please <a href="https://www.moh.gov.sg/hcsa/clinical-support-services/medical-transport-service" rel="noopener noreferrer nofollow" target="_blank">click</a> here.</p>
 <p></p>